2019/2020 Competency-Based Task/Competency List for Criminal Justice I (8702/36 weeks, 140 hours)

 - Describe techniques for vehicle stops.

 - Identify high-risk situations an officer may face.

 - Analyze the application of the Fourth Amendment to search and seizure.

 - Identify types of evidence associated with various crimes.

-- Describe communication skills for the crime scene investigator.
+- Describe communication skills for the criminal justice professional.

 - Describe the investigating officer’s tasks when working on criminal cases.